DETAILED ACTION

 Given the advantage of training and testing the models in the ensemble to ensure accurate results, one having ordinary skill in the art would have been motivated to make this obvious modification.

-Regarding Claim 7, Al-Rawi, Komedani, and Chavez discloses the method of Claim 1.
+Regarding Claim 7, Al-Rawi, Komedani, Chavez, and Shapiro discloses the method of Claim 1.

-However, Al-Rawi fails to explicitly disclose wherein the machine learned classifiers include different types of classifiers selected to reduce bias in label generation.
+However, Al-Rawi fails to explicitly disclose wherein the machine learned classifiers include classifiers selected to reduce bias in label generation.

-It would have been obvious to one having ordinary skill in the art, having the teachings of Al-Rawi, Komedani, Chavez, and Doan before him before the effective filing date of the claimed invention, to modify the combination to incorporate the heterogeneous classifiers of Doan.
+It would have been obvious to one having ordinary skill in the art, having the teachings of Al-Rawi, Komedani, Chavez, Shapiro, and Sesmero before him before the effective filing date of the claimed invention, to modify the combination to incorporate bias reduction of Sesmero.

-Given the advantage of using different models to improve accuracy and robustness, one having ordinary skill in the art would have been motivated to make this obvious modification.
+Given the advantage of reducing bias in order to get more accurate results, one having ordinary skill in the art would have been motivated to make this obvious modification.

-Claims 15-16 are rejected on the same grounds as claims 6-7 respectively.
+Claim 16 is rejected on the same grounds as claims 7.

 Examiner’s Note